 We then take a walking tour of the town centre to view the magnificent Roman Temple, the Maison Carrée, and the twin-tiered amphitheatre (Les Arènes) which is considered the best preserved in France.
 Built around 100 BC, the arena once seated 24,000 spectators.
 Following our guided walking tour we return to Arles for an evening at leisure.
 (Overnight Arles) B

-Day 14: Saturday 15 May, Avignon – Eygalières – Noves – Saint-Rémy de Provence – Avignon
+Day 14: Tuesday 20 May, Arles – Eygalières – Noves – Saint-Rémy de Provence – Arles

 - Mas Benoît, Eygalières (private garden, by special appointment)

 - Atelier of Marc Nucera, Noves (by special appointment)

 We begin today with a visit to the private gardens of Mas Benoît in the foothills of the Alpilles.
 The garden surrounding a traditional Provençal farmhouse, or mas, lies on a low hill with a magnificent distant mountain backdrop.
 It is a leading example of contemporary Mediterranean landscape art, with lavender wedge, almond spiral, rock river and oak groves sculpted by Marc Nucera.